 DOE, through its contractors and subcontractors, operates several decontamination (decon) facilities at PGDP.
 The decon facilities consist generally of a concrete pad, a spray apparatus, and decon water storage.
 A decon pad sump collects decon water.
-The water is transferred to storage tanks, treated, analyzed, and appropriately disposed of in accordance with applicable requirements.
-The selection of the decon pad to be used during remediation projects is based on the location of the project, size of the facility, and available facilities such as roof or water supply.
+The water is transferred to storage tanks, analyzed, treated (if needed), and appropriately disposed of in accordance with applicable requirements.
+The selection of the decon pad to be used during remediation projects is based on the location of the project, size of the facility, and available facilities, such as roof or water supply.

 C-752-C Decontamination Pad.
 The C-752-C decon pad is located outside the DOE Limited Area security fence near the southwest corner of PGDP, along Ohio Street, south of the C-743 Trailer Complex.
 The pad predominantly is used for decon purposes for various remediation projects around the Paducah Site.
 C-752-C contains four sumps; each has an estimated 1,000-gal capacity.
 If any sump is full, the pad is designed so that some overflow from the sump can be contained on the pad itself.
 The fenced area surrounding the decon pad is used for supply and waste storage.
-Used decon water is stored in poly or frac tanks located on the concrete pad.
-The potential for release of "BMP pollutants" from this facility would increases with a leak or rupture from the storage tanks.
+Used decon water is stored in poly or frac tanks located on the concrete pad and double-walled frac tanks stored on the gravel pad adjacent to the concrete pad.
+The potential for release of "BMP pollutants" from this facility would increase with a leak or rupture from the storage tanks.
 Pollutants would be dependent on the remediation project, but the contaminants could include, but are not limited to, TCE, trichloroethane, lead, or PCBs.
 Discharges or releases from this facility could discharge to a ditch leading to Bayou Creek.

-C-416 Decontamination Pad.
-The C-416 decon pad is located between the C-631 Cooling Towers and C-337 Building and is used for decon of equipment used in remediation projects.
+C-416 Equipment Cleaning Pad.
+The C-416 pad is located between the C-631 Cooling Towers and C-337 Process Building and is used for decon of equipment used in remediation projects.
 It is not equipped with a sump; therefore, the decon water is collected in a small trough and transferred to holding tanks that are located on the pad.
-There are generally three 1,200-gal holding tanks on the pad, although this number can change depending upon the decon project requirements.
-This decon pad is used by the D&R Contractor and its subcontractors involved in remediation projects.
+There are generally three 1,200-gal portable holding tanks on the pad, although this number can change depending upon the decon project requirements.
 Discharges or releases from C-416 would flow to KPDES Outfall 002.

 Decontamination Facility BMPs.
-In addition to the general monthly inspection, decon pads are inspected daily prior to use by personnel assigned to the facility.
-The pads are designed so that releases on the pad will drain to the pad sumps.
-The decon pads are operated in accordance with procedures that comply with environmental protection procedures.
+The pads are designed so that releases on the pad will drain to the pad sumps and/or troughs.
+The pads are operated in accordance with procedures that comply with environmental protection requirements.
 Inspections also occur at the pads and usually are associated with the various remediation projects that use the pads for decon purposes.
 Sump water is collected and characterized prior to discharge either by analytical data or process knowledge.
 Waters that meet KPDES requirements may be discharged to an outfall conveyance.
 At the end of each project's use of the pads, collected decon water is characterized for proper disposition.